erickfm/soma/README.md

 # soma
 Generate 3D meshes from text prompts or input images via a tiny CLI.
-Meshes are generated using the open source [Roblox Cube](https://github.com/Roblox/cube) engine.
+Meshes are generated using an adapted form of the open source [Roblox Cube](https://github.com/Roblox/cube) engine.

 Example usage: